OpenM-Project/BEAMinject_legacy/README.md

 cd BEAMinject
 py -m pip install -r requirements.txt
 ```
-Once the commands are done, you can run the app by double-clicking `app.pyw` from the BEAMinject directory the command downloaded.
+Once the commands are done, you can run the app by double-clicking `BEAMinject.cmd` from the BEAMinject directory.
 #### :warning: WARNING
-If you didn't install Python, you can still use the tool by running `BEAMinjector.py` instead.
+If you didn't install Python with tcl/tk support, you can still use the tool by running `BEAMinjector.py` instead.
 Note that *this is not recommended*, and we still advise you to modify Python install to add tcl/tk support.

 ## :page_with_curl: License
 All code and assets are licensed under GNU AGPLv3.